Swimming with Manatees in Crystal Rivers Florida

 I met Jen and Ed from Coleman Concierge at a travel conference in 2017.
 We hit it off pretty well, considering she had lived in Utah for a while (my home state).
 They invited me down to Orlando and proposed we do some diving and go swimming with Manatees in Crystal Rivers Florida.
-They had done some kayaking in Silver Springs where Manatees also
+They had done some kayaking in Silver Springs where Manatees also visit, and raved about their experience.
+I decided to take them up on their offer, and promptly bought my ticket to Florida.

 The History of Hunters Springs Park